Skip to content

 Cowpeas

-Similar to the other legumes, cowpeas are high in fiber, minerals, and protein.
-Their ability to stabilize blood sugar, reduce insulin means that they help to balance hormones.
+Like other legumes, cowpeas are high in fibre, minerals, and protein.
+Their ability to stabilize blood sugar and reduce insulin helps balance hormones.
 They also prevent diabetes, hyperlipidemia, and hypertension.

 There you have it, the 20 best foods to balance your hormones naturally through diet.